omerk64/Group-3/README.md

 We will study how departure delay is affected by the independent variables such as wind, tempearture, humidity and pressure.
 For the departure time we want to see if there is a relationship between dweather and departure delay.
 For example, flights in the winter might have higher departure delay or the other way around.
 Even though a flight might have a departure delay, it could make up the time during the flight and still arrive on time.
 So, it will be interesting to study if there is a relationship between them.

+Instruction to run the code

+1.Download all datasets